-Your directors submit their report on the consolidated entity (referred to hereafter as the Group) consisting of Element 25 Limited (formerly Montezuma Mining Company Limited) and the entities it controlled at the end of, or during, the year ended 30 June 2018.
+Your directors submit their report on the consolidated entity (referred to hereafter as the Group) consisting of Element 25 Limited and the entities it controlled at the end of, or during, the year ended 30 June 2019.

 DIRECTORS

 The names and details of the Company's directors in office during the financial year and until the date of this report are as follows.
 Where applicable, all current and former directorships held in listed public companies over the last three years have been detailed below.
 Directors were in office for this entire period unless otherwise stated.